jonclayden/soma/README.md

 ## Usage

 The `soma()` function provides the R interface to the SOMA algorithm.
-It is called with a function to minimise, a list consisting of minimum and maximum bounds for each parameter, an optional list of options.
+It is called with a function to minimise, a list consisting of minimum and maximum bounds for each parameter, and an optional list of options.
 The cost function must take a numeric vector of parameters as its first argument, and return a numeric scalar representing the associated cost value.

 As an example, consider the two-dimensional version of [Rastrigin's function](https://en.wikipedia.org/wiki/Rastrigin_function), which has many local minima, and a global minimum of zero at (0,0).

 ```R
 rastrigin <- function(a) 20 + a[1]^2 + a[2]^2 - 10*(cos(2*pi*a[1])+cos(2*pi*a[2]))
 ```

+The function surface looks like this (image from Wikimedia Commons):

 ![Rastrigin's function](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8b/Rastrigin_function.png/640px-Rastrigin_function.png)